-- 1. Proposals for workshops/seminars were prepared. - 2.
+- 1. Proposals for workshops/seminars, conferences were prepared. - 2.
 Strategies for further improvement in sports, academics and cultural activities were designed. - 3.
-Addition of new courses in the college as per the needs and requirements of students, preferably with an inter disciplinary approach. - 4.
-Execute various faculty development programs for the betterment of faculty members. - 5.
-The members of faculty were motivated to present research papers in national/International seminars, conferences and workshops to promote research in the college. - 6.
-Activities aimed to carry toward the cultural legacy and promotion of heritage were prepared. - 7.
-Designed programmes to show case the talent of the students.
+Execute various faculty development programs for the betterment of faculty members. - 4.
+The members of faculty were motivated to present research papers in national/International seminars, conferences and workshops to promote research in the college. - 5.
+Activities aimed to carry toward the cultural legacy and promotion of heritage were prepared. - 6.
+Designed programmes to show case the talent of the students. - 7.
+It was ensured that all the grants received from UGC were utilized within the stipulated time efforts were made for getting more grants for the development of college.

-- 8. It was ensured that all the grants received from UGC were utilized within the stipulated time efforts were made for getting more grants for the development of college. - 9.
-Empowerment of women through various means; holding seminars, awareness programmes, skill building through workshops, exhibitions etc. - 10.
-Welfare scheme for students including aid, incentives, scholarships and concessions. - 11.
-New strategies for development of faculty and motivation to staff for Research projects. - 12.
+- 8. Empowerment of women through various means; holding seminars, awareness programmes, skill building through workshops, exhibitions etc. - 9.
+Welfare scheme for students including aid, incentives, scholarships and concessions. - 10.
+New strategies for development of faculty and motivation to staff for Research projects. - 11.
 Purchase of new books and journals for Library.